everrover/everrover/README.md

 # Hi there 👋.
 Call me _Deyol_ please

 ### 🔨 I'm currently working on
-- Building up some content on web-development, DSA and distributed-systems design
-- Upskilling in DSA and distributed-systems design
+- Interiew prep: DSA and associated questions.
+Recorded in `mount-kronos`
-- A DSA sprint consisting of x256 questions([mount-kronos](https://github.com/everrover/mount-kronos))
+- An event-driven chat application: `
 ### 🌱 I'm currently learning about
-- Elasticsearch - building and using search indexes
+- Elasticsearch and ELK stack - building and using search indexes
-- Architectural design of Kafka
-- Database design... with focus on SQL
+- Docker and it's uses

 ## Latest posts
 - [Mutation observer with react](https://everrover.com/articles/mutation-obs-react)